huats-club/oscstarterkit/tutorial5/tutorial5.md

 ## Part B: Controlling grandMA3 on the Same PC (Windows + VS Code)

-*This section is based on the work contributed by Syakil Teriman (from Diploma in Infocomm Media & Engineering, Nanyang Polytechnic), 2025.*
+*This section is based on the work contributed by Syakil Toriman (from Diploma in Infocomm Media & Engineering, Nanyang Polytechnic), 2025.*

 In this example, **Visual Studio Code** on the same Windows PC as **grandMA3 onPC** sends OSC commands using the loopback address.
 This approach does not require a network switch or a Raspberry Pi, and extends control to individual fixture attributes such as **Pan** and **Tilt**.